One of my goals is to read 17 personal finance books in 2017.

 Speaking of excessive mutual fund fees…

 Some of these I knew about, for instance I stopped paying attention to Orman after learning of her shilling for the FICO people, and it also rubbed me the wrong way that Ramsey himself declared bankruptcy but tells other people not to do it, and makes money on a government-mandated class for people going through bankruptcy.
-To say nothing of ridiculous products like this.
-Sorry, Dave and Rachel, but this just makes you look mercenary.
+To say nothing of some of the useless, overpricedproducts he sells.
+Sorry, Dave, this just makes you look mercenary.

 This book is directed towards a younger generation of adults who grew up in the era of social media over-sharing.
 This group especially may suffer from the anxiety to appear Pinterest-perfect.

 While much of this book is pretty basic, especially if you’ve read anything else by the Ramsey team, it did have one section I truly appreciated.
 It encourages you to list your personal values.
 This helps you reign in your spending and align it with your highest goals.
 Doing this exercise was eye-opening.

 eight – Financially Chic by Fiona Ferris.
 I love Fiona’s other books and her blog, and I enjoyed this read too.
 In it, Fiona shares how she is making her financial dream, that of living in a small town in the country (of her native New Zealand – who wouldn’t want that?!) come true.